A comprehensive eye exam is more than just a routine vision test — it could help save your life.

 Clouding of your eyes internal lens that leads to blurry vision and glare.
-Can be surgically to restore vision in nearly everyone.
+Can undergo surgery to restore vision in nearly everyone.

 Diabetic & Hypertensive Retinopathy

-Causies damage to the retina due to poorly controlled blood sugar and pressure can lead to bleeding inside your eye.
+Causes damage to the retina due to poorly controlled blood sugar and pressure which can lead to bleeding inside your eye.